 Alpha Lion Vs Gorilla Mode Pre-Workout

-Since you will most likely take 2 scoops of Gorilla Mode, the price is nearly identical, so that certainly won't be the deciding factor.
+Since you will most likely take two scoops of Gorilla Mode, the price is nearly identical, so that certainly won't be the deciding factor.

-The biggest difference between Gorilla Mode, one of the best-selling pre-workout supplements, and our two reviewed is 5g of creatine monohydrate.
+The biggest difference between Gorilla Mode, one of the best-selling and strongest pre-workout supplements, and Alpha Lion Superhuman and Alpha Lion Superhuman Extreme is 5g of creatine monohydrate.

-This means you will meet your daily need for creatine just by consuming Gorilla Mode and thus increase power output.
+This means you will meet your daily need for creatine, essential for muscle growth, just by consuming Gorilla Mode.

 Also, Gorilla Mode offers massive pumps since it contains a hefty dose of 9000mg of L-citrulline compared to 4000mg in Alpha Lion pre-workouts.